A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Collision-Inclusive Estimation and Control

 The collision-inclusive state estimator is a \gls{kf}, as introduced in~\cite{Mueller2017}.
 Additionally it uses a switching prediction function and assumes that, on average, the \gls{mav} follows the commanded angular velocity.
 This enables the estimator's angular velocity estimate to decay toward the commanded velocity with a time constant $\tau_\omega$.
 At each timestep $k$, with duration $\Delta t$, and given the commanded acceleration $\vect{a}_{k, cmd}$ and angular velocity $\vect{\omega}_{k,cmd}$, the prediction step proceeds as follows:

-where $\Delta\vect{v}_{\vect{\mathcal{C}}}$ and $\Delta\vect{\omega}_{\vect{\mathcal{C}}}$ denote the changes in linear and angular velocity due to a collision at contacts $\vect{\mathcal{C}}$, see equation~\eqref{eq:delta}.
-They only contribute if there is at least one active contact, i.e., if the auxiliary variable $\kappa$ is one. { This structure allows the estimator to capture the discontinuous jumps in state space (velocities and rates) that occur during contact.
-As a result, unlike a standard \gls{kf} that requires long re-convergence times, the estimator output is representative of the true state earlier after a collision, allowing the controller to perform more effectively in the crucial post-collision stabilization phase.} The update step on position and attitude measurements follows the standard form, elaborated in detail in~\cite{Mueller2017}.
-We tune the \gls{kf} weighting matrices based on the system's measurement noise and heuristically for the process noise.
+where $\Delta\vect{v}_{\vect{\mathcal{C}}}$ and $\Delta\vect{\omega}_{\vect{\mathcal{C}}}$ denote the changes in linear and angular velocity due to a collision at contacts $\vect{\mathcal{C}}$; see Equation~\eqref{eq:delta}.
+They only contribute if there is at least one active contact, i.e., if the auxiliary variable $\kappa$ is one.
+This structure allows the estimator to capture the discontinuous jumps in state space (velocities and rates) that occur during contact.
+As a result, unlike a standard \gls{kf} that requires long re-convergence times, the estimator output is representative of the true state earlier after a collision, allowing the controller to perform more effectively in the crucial post-collision stabilization phase.
+The update step on position and attitude measurements follows the standard form, elaborated in detail in~\cite{Mueller2017}. {We tune the \gls{kf}'s matrices by setting the diagonal entries of the measurement noise matrix to the system's measurement accuracy and iteratively adapt the process noise matrix's diagonal entries to achieve a fast convergence without too much amplification of sensor noise~\cite{chen2024}.}